Table of Contents

 As with many areas of cricket technology, the systems used to calculate six hitting are not 100% perfect.
 In terms of the Range of Projectile Calculations, there is a problem in the sense that it uses the time that the ball stays in the air.

-As we’ve seen, there are problems with this.
-That ball can connect with a part of the stand while it is still travelling in an upwards direction.
+As we’ve seen, there are potential issues with this.
+That ball, for example, can connect with a part of the stand while it is still travelling in an upwards direction.

 The Biggest Sixes in Cricket